edwindvinas/OpenScreenshots-to-ULAPPH-Cloud-Desktop/README.md

  3. Click Save icon.
  4. Drag the saved image below to the iframe/dropzone at the right top corner of Chrome.
  5. Monitor your ULAPPH Cloud Desktop to see the notification showing successful upload.
+ 6. Go to the Recent Media files to see your screenshots inside ULAPPH Cloud Desktop

 ## Features
- * Capture screenshots and upload to ULAPPH Cloud Desktop
+ * Capture screenshots and upload to ULAPPH Cloud Desktop using Chrome or Opera browser

-## Coming soon (Roadmap)
- * Replace iframe with javascript logic to automatically upload the screenshot.
- * Contribute and merge to OpenScreenshots once functionality is approved for pull request
+ * All images are uploaed to the ULAPPH Cloud Desktop media gallery

 ## Thank you!
  * OpenScreenshots Developer - https://github.com/AminaG/OpenScreenshot